Cray-HPE/sat/docs/man/sat.8.rst

         Set the location of logs for this run.
 This overrides the value in the configuration file.

+**--loglevel-stderr** *level*
+        Set the minimum log severity to output to stderr.
+This overrides the value in the configuration file.

 **--loglevel** *level*
+        An alias for --loglevel-stderr.

+**--loglevel-file** *level*
-        Set the minimum log severity to report.
-This overrides the values in the configuration file for both stderr and log file (the configuration options "logging.file_level" and "logging.stderr_level").
+        Set the minimum log severity to report to log file.
+This overrides the value in the configuration file.

 **--username** *username*
         Username to use when loading or fetching authentication